Brunty/behat-speedtrap/README.md

     Brunty\Behat\SpeedtrapExtension: ~
 ```

-To configure the threshold for slow tests (default 2000ms) specify the configuration option:
+To configure the threshold for slow scenarios (default 2000ms) specify the configuration option:

 ```yaml
 default: